-Mr McGann was a founding shareholder and Managing Director of Incremental Petroleum Ltd. He identified the Selmo Oilfield in South-east Turkey in 2005, and increased the production from a declining 1500 bopd to 2000 bopd when the company was taken over in March 2009.
+Gerry was a founding shareholder and Managing Director of Incremental Petroleum.
+He identified the Selmo Oilfield in Turkey in 2005 and increased the production from a declining 1500 bopd to 2000 bopd before the company was taken over in March 2009.
 Additional appointments in the last 5 years include a non-executive director of Target Energy in 2009.

-Mr McGann has taught Petroleum Geology at degree and post-degree level at Curtin University for seven years.
+Gerry has taught Petroleum Geology at degree and post-degree level at Curtin University for seven years.
 He was the president of three chapters of the Society of Petrophysicists and Well Log Analysts (SPWLA) and has been an invited speaker to SPWLA and the Society of Exploration Geophysicists annual conventions.
 He has published 14 technical papers and is a certified petroleum geologist.
-He is a founding investor in IOG.
+He is a founding investor in Incremental.

-Hon JAL Macdonald LLB.
-(Non Executive Director)
+Hon JAL (SANDY) MACDONALD LLB.
+(Non-Executive Director)

-Mr Macdonald holds a Bachelor of Law from the University of Sydney and was admitted to the Roll of Solicitors in 1977.
-Mr Macdonald was elected to the Australian Senate in 1993.
+Sandy holds a Bachelor of Law from the University of Sydney and was admitted to the Roll of Solicitors in 1977.
+Sandy was elected to the Australian Senate in 1993.
 During his parliamentary career of 15 years he was Deputy Leader of the National Party in the Senate and served in the Howard Ministry as Parliamentary Secretary for Trade and Parliamentary Secretary for Defence.
 He also chaired the Senate Foreign Affairs, Defence and Trade Committee for eight years.
-Mr Macdonald had political responsibility for Austrade and has represented Australia at a high level.
+Sandy had political responsibility for Austrade and has represented Australia at a high level.
 He has led delegations of both business and parliamentarians on behalf of Government to Turkey, the Middle East, Asia and the Pacific Rim.

-On retiring from politics in 2008 Mr Macdonald was appointed a non-executive Director of Defence Housing Australia (DHA) and serves on the DHA board audit committee.
+On retiring from politics in 2008 Sandy was appointed a non-executive director of Defence Housing Australia (DHA) and serves on the DHA board audit committee.
 In 2011 he was appointed to the Anzac Centenary Advisory Board.
-(ACAB).
-He was a Director of Incremental Petroleum Ltd from 2008 until its takeover in March 2009.
-He is a founding investor in Incremental Oil and Gas Ltd.
+He was a director of Incremental Petroleum Ltd from 2008 until its takeover in March 2009.
+He was a founding investor in Incremental.

-Mr M Stowell B.Bus CA (Non-executive Director)
+MR MARK STOWELL Bus CA (Non-executive Director)

-Mr Stowell has over 20 years of corporate finance and business management experience in a large variety of roles.
-Mr Stowell's initial senior role was Manager of Corporate Finance at Arthur Andersen, involved in significant IPO and merger activity in the resource and energy sectors.
+Mark has over 20 years of corporate finance and business management experience in a large variety of roles.
+Mark's initial senior role was

+Manager of Corporate Finance at Arthur Andersen, involved in significant IPO and merger activity in the resource and energy sectors.